-The Group's risk profile has changed slightly from the previous year; in both 2020 and 2019 the risk most strongly affected is Non-Life Underwriting risk, with the premium and reserve risk sub-module being the largest contributor.
+The Group's risk profile has remained constant from the previous year; in both 2021 and 2020 the risk most strongly affected is Non-Life Underwriting risk, with the submodule of catastrophic credit and surety risk due to recession risk, which is charged to Solunion for 100% of the premium underwritten, contributing the most in 2021.
+However, in 2020, the sub-module with the highest impact was the premium and reserve risk.